PaloAltoNetworks/skilletlib/README.md

     Ansible roles and libraries for loading PAN-OS and related skillets via Ansible playbooks
 * [Demisto XSOAR Integration](https://github.com/nembery/content/tree/skilletlib/Packs/skilletlib)
     Experimental in development Demisto XSOAR integration

+## Other utilities in Skilletlib

+Skilletlib includes all the necessary libraries and code to work directly with PAN-OS and Panorama devices.
+A call called 'Panoply' is included which includes many often needed methods when working with emphemeral PAN-OS devices, such as in a CI/CD pipeline.